toddbranch/ECE383/labs/lab1/index.md

 - Code Listing 2 - Template for your top-level design.
 This is provided to you to show how the DVI/HDMI modules are connected to your VGA module.
 - Code Listing 3 - The constraints file that connects your top-level design ports to the required pins on the FPGA.

+## Programming the Atlys

+Relevant Settings:

+- Family: Spartan6
+- Device: XC6SLX45
+- Speed: -3

+ISE will generate your bit file - you'll use Digilent's Adept software to program the board itself.

 ## Lab Hints

 - Use generics to define the size of active video, sync pulses, etc.  This will be critical since you may need change the screen resolution in future labs.